 Paul G. Savas has served as a director of SIGA since January 2004.
 Mr. Savas is Executive Vice President and Chief Financial Officer at MacAndrews & Forbes Incorporated.
 He joined MacAndrews & Forbes Incorporated in 1994 as Director of Corporate Finance, served in various positions of increasing responsibility and became Chief Financial Officer in 2007.
-He also serves as Executive Vice President and Chief Financial Officer of M&F Worldwide Corp. and serves as a director of Harland Clarke Holding Corp. and vTv Therapeutics Inc. During the past seven years, Mr. Savas also served as a member of the board of managers of REV Holdings LLC.
-Mr. Savas provides our Board valuable business, leadership and management insights with respect to our strategic, operational and financial direction.
+He also serves as a director of Revlon, Inc., Harland Clarke Holding Corp. and vTv Therapeutics Inc. Mr. Savas provides our Board valuable business, leadership and management insights with respect to our strategic, operational and financial direction.
 Mr. Savas's strong financial background, including his work at MacAndrews & Forbes Incorporated and his service on other boards, also provides financial expertise to the Board of Directors, including an understanding of financial statements, corporate finance, accounting and capital markets.